thephpleague/tactician-bundle/README.md

 However, we still need to map the Command to the Handler.
 We can do this by adding a tag to the Handler's DI definition.

-The tag should have two attributes: the tag name, which should always be `tactician.handler`, and the command, which should be FQCN of a Command it can handle.
+The tag should have two attributes: the tag name, which should always be `tactician.handler`, and the command, which should be the FQCN of the Command.

 ```yaml
 foo.user.register_user_handler: